Information for Boards in regard to retirement savings

 Employees entitled to receive IETC through their wages or salaries will need to complete IR330 forms to change their tax codes.

-For employees you pay through the education service payroll, send completed IR330 forms, when applicable, to your pay centre so the updated tax codes for individual employees will apply to the first pay period from 1 April 2009.
+For employees you pay through the education service payroll, send completed IR330 forms, when applicable, to your pay center so the updated tax codes for individual employees will apply to the first pay period from 1 April 2009.

 If you pay employees through an independent payroll, keep completed IR330 forms on your employees' files and ensure your employees' tax codes are updated for the first pay period from 1 April 2009.